pelloaspuru/pelloaspuru.github.io/index.md

 ---
 # Welcome!

-I am a PhD candidate in economics at CEMFI.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+I am a PhD student in economics at CEMFI.

 ### References